dams/dams.github.com/_posts/2013-06-13-new-and-improved-bloomdclient.markdown

 probability of having false positives.

 The **huge** benefit is that a bloom filter is very small, compared to a hash table.
-And you can get a better accuracy if you allow it to take more space.

 ## bloomd

-At work, I have replaced a heavy Redis instance that was used primarily as a huge hash table, by a couple of bloom filters.
+At work, I replaced a heavy Redis instance ( using 60g of RAM) that was used primarily as a huge hash table, by a couple of bloom filters ( using 2g ).
 For that I used [bloomd](https://github.com/armon/bloomd), from _Armon Dadgar_.
 It's light, fast, has enough features, and the code looks sane.